Tripartite System of education in England, Wales and Northern Ireland: Aftermath and legacy

-Certain counties continued to defy the government and continued to operate a form of the Tripartite System.
-There are still 164 state-run grammar schools in England today, schooling 141,000 pupils.

-The 1976 Act proved the high-point of the Comprehensive movement.
-The Thatcher government allowed selection once again in 1979, and it has been used increasingly by individual schools eager to choose those they perceive to be the best pupils.
-In 1984 Solihull attempted to reintroduce grammar schools, but was stopped by opposition.
-In 1986 the first City Technology Colleges were proposed, arguably inspired by the Technical schools, but in the 2000s most of them converted to academies.
-Today, no formal attempts are being made to restore the Tripartite System, but the perceived failure of the Comprehensive System led the next Labour government to propose "Beacon Schools", "Advanced Schools" and an "escalator" or "ladder" of schools.

-Secondary education in the UK has not been thoroughly overhauled since 1944, and today seems to be a complex mixture of the Tripartite System and the Comprehensive.

 Survival of the system in Northern Ireland

 While vestiges of the Tripartite system persist in several English counties, the largest area where the 11-plus system remains in operation is Northern Ireland.
 Original proposals for switching to the Comprehensive system were put forward in 1971, but the suspension of devolution meant that they were never acted upon.
 As a result, each year around 16,000 pupils in the area take the 11-plus transfer test.
 Pupils are rated between grades A and D, with preferred access to schools being given to those with higher grades.

 Until 1989, around 1/3 of pupils who took the exam, or 27% of the age group, were given places in a grammar school.

 Under the "open enrolment" reform of 1989, grammar schools in Northern Ireland (unlike the remaining grammar schools in England) were required to accept pupils up to their capacity, which was also increased.

 Together with falling numbers of school-age children, this has led to a significant broadening of the grammar schools' intake.

 By 2006, 42% of transferring children were admitted to grammar schools, and in only 7 of the 69 grammar schools was the intake limited to the top 30% of the cohort.

 In 2001, following the publication of the Burns Report on Post Primary Education, the decision was taken to abolish the examination.
 The subsequent Costello Report went further, and advocated an end to all selection in Northern Ireland's schooling.
 The education minister, Martin McGuinness of Sinn Féin, endorsed the Burns Report, as did the Social Democratic and Labour Party, while the Ulster Unionist Party and Democratic Unionist Party politicians condemned it.
 When devolution was suspended in 2002, the Northern Ireland Office decided to continue the policy, although the phase-out date of the eleven plus was put back from 2004 to 2008.